emiltroczynski/j-labs-blog/2019/emiltroczynski/springbootwithrestassuredtests.md

   <logger name="org.hibernate" level="ERROR" />
 </configuration>
 ```
-We got rid of all logs, but we can easily control it with RequestSpecBuilder:
+We got rid of all logs, and now we can easily control them with RequestSpecBuilder:
 ```java
 addFilter(new RequestLoggingFilter(LogDetail.ALL)
 addFilter(new ResponseLoggingFilter(LogDetail.ALL)
 ```
-these two lines provides logs with requests and responses, e.g.:
+these two lines provides logs with requests and responses, in case there is any problem, we have place, where we can start to work out:
 ##### console log
 ```text
 Request method:	POST